jackpine/collision/_posts/2015-08-14-dangerous-intersections.md

 Sunset & La Brea, Raymer St & Sepulveda Blvd, and Lincoln Blvd & Lake Street are in an unenviable threeway tie for the tenth most dangerous intersections for cyclists in Los Angeles.
-There were ten cyclists injured at each of these intersections in our [dataset](#dataset).
+There were ten cyclists injured at each of these intersections in our [dataset](#dataset), which spans 2002-2013.

 ** TODO say something more here **

 ### Number Nine Through Six

 A four-way tie for six through nine.
-James M Wood & Vermont, 30th & University, Chandler & Lankershim, Sherman Way & Remmet Ave all had cyclists reorted injured.
+James M Wood & Vermont, 30th & University, Chandler & Lankershim, Sherman Way & Remmet Ave all had 10 cyclists reported as injured.

 ** TODO say something more here **